ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

 - Lint your cookbook: [cookstyle](https://docs.chef.io/cookstyle.html) and [foodcritic](http://www.foodcritic.io/).

     Adopt these tools early if you do not want to be buried in thousands of warnings later.
     These tools will help you find unintended bugs and enforce coding standards.
+These tools are essential if you do not have ruby background.

 - Run unit test: [chefspec](https://docs.chef.io/chefspec.html)